dbgrande/GrandeModular/README.md

 - Oscillator output gets connected to either **PMR** Resplit input.

-- **PMR** Resplit outputs now match the original number of **Tails** and their widths.
+- **PMR** Resplit outputs match the original number of **Tails** and their widths.
 They can be sent off to a mixer for individual volume and panning adjustments.

 - *(If desired, the **PMR** Gate output could be sent to an ADSR instead.)*